fmoor/edgedb-docs/doc/edgeql/ddl/links.rst

             See :eql:stmt:`SET <SET ATTRIBUTE>` for details.

         :eql:inline-synopsis:`DROP ATTRIBUTE <attribute>;`
-            Remove link item's *attribute* to *value*.
+            Remove link item's *attribute*.
             See :eql:stmt:`DROP ATTRIBUTE <DROP ATTRIBUTE VALUE>` for details.

         :eql:inline-synopsis:`ALTER TARGET <typename> [, ...]`
             Change the target type of the link to the specified type or a union of types.

-        :eql:inline-synopsis:`CREATE LINK PROPERTY <property-name> ...`
+        :eql:inline-synopsis:`CREATE PROPERTY <property-name> ...`
-            Define a new link property item for this link.
-See :eql:stmt:`CREATE LINK PROPERTY` for details.
+            Define a new property item for this link.
+See :eql:stmt:`CREATE PROPERTY` for details.

-        :eql:inline-synopsis:`ALTER LINK PROPERTY <property-name> ...`
+        :eql:inline-synopsis:`ALTER PROPERTY <property-name> ...`
-            Alter the definition of a link property item for this link.
-See :eql:stmt:`ALTER LINK PROPERTY` for details.
+            Alter the definition of a property item for this link.
+See :eql:stmt:`ALTER PROPERTY` for details.

-        :eql:inline-synopsis:`DROP LINK PROPERTY <property-name>;`
+        :eql:inline-synopsis:`DROP PROPERTY <property-name>;`
-            Remove a link property item from this link.
-See :eql:stmt:`DROP LINK PROPERTY` for details.
+            Remove a property item from this link.
+See :eql:stmt:`DROP PROPERTY` for details.

         :eql:inline-synopsis:`CREATE CONSTRAINT <constraint-name> ...`
             Define a new constraint for this link.
 See